bdearlove/Phylogeography-in-BEAST/README.md

 ## Introduction

 The aim of this tutorial is to introduce you to the methods I used to infer zoonotic transmission in *Campylobacter*.
-Here we will use the H1N1 influenza example dataset distributed with BEAST, as it is much more manageable for than the *Campylobacter* tutorial!
+Here we will use the H1N1 influenza example dataset distributed with BEAST, as it is much more manageable for a tutorial than the *Campylobacter* data!
+I will try to make link the steps here to what I did in my study.

 This tutorial was forked from Simon Frost's [version](https://github.com/sdwfrost/influenza-dynamics-practical-h5n1) of Trevor Bedford's [excellent tutorial on pandemic H1N1 influenza](https://github.com/trvrb/influenza-dynamics-practical).
 Any mistakes and opinions introduced are mine.